-- Walking and biking have environmental and health benefits, and both are popular in Arlington - 32 Forest.
-In our neighborhood survey, 56 percent of the respondents reported biking at least - 33 occasionally and 96 percent reported walking.
-Cyclists and walkers value both the neighborhood - 34 streets and the mixed-use trails in our neighborhood parks, which offer access to much of central - 35 and southern Arlington.
+Walking and biking have environmental and health benefits, and both are popular in Arlington Forest.
+In our neighborhood survey, 56 percent of the respondents reported biking at least occasionally and 96 percent reported walking.

+Cyclists and walkers value both the neighborhood streets and the mixed-use trails in our neighborhood parks, which offer access to much of central, western, and southern Arlington.
+Riders appreciate the bicycle racks at county facilities, many attractively integrated into their surroundings.
+Safe places to secure bicycles at destinations also make biking more viable as a means of transportation.